lachlanc61/wildrydes-site/README.md

 ( schematic via AWS )
 </p>

-- The app is deployed via Amplify.
+- The static componenets of the webapp are deployed via Amplify.

 - Cognito is used to manage the user pool and authentication.
 Upon registering, the user provides an email address (optional), and is sent a verification code.